vladimirbrasil/time-glimpse/README.md

 **Usage**

-Throw an array of datetimes to get back a glimpse into your data.
+Throw an array of datetimes to get back a glimpse of your data.
 ```html
 <time-analysis datetimes="[[datetimes]]"></time-analysis>
 ```